Xetera/notes/docs/american_gov/chapter4.md

 ### US Congress vs Parliment
 #### Differences
-* US Congress get paid more than most parliamentary members
+* US Congress get paid more than most parliamentary members.
 * US Congressmen wield more individual power than most.
 * US Congressmen do not have to be loyal to their party.

 #### Characteristics of Congress
-1. Congressional session - every ywo years there is a new session.
+1. Congressional session - every two years there is a new session.
 We are now in the 115th, 2nd session of Congress.

 ## Congress
 ### General characteristics